travier/travier/README.md

 ## Fedora Atomic Desktops (Silverblue, Kinoite, etc.)

-I am a maintainer for the [Fedora Atomic Desktops].
+I am a maintainer of the [Fedora Atomic Desktops].
 They are container focused desktop operating systems based on [rpm-ostree], [podman] and [Flatpak].
 I primarily maintain the [Silverblue] and [Kinoite] variants which respectively feature the [GNOME] and [KDE Plasma] desktops environments.